 In very cold weather the worms may have to evacuate the mass of compost in the bin.
 As most standard compost bins are open at the bottom, the worms can escape the falling temperature and burrow down into the ground beneath the bin.
 Here they will go into a forced hibernation, returning to the compost mass as soon as conditions allow.

 If you have a wormery composter, then you need to take extra care of it.
-The worms can’t escape the falling temperature and will be relying on you to protect them.
+The worms can’t escape the falling temperature and will be relying on you to protect them from the.
 They will need to be kept in house away from the cold.
 If it’s in a room where there is no heating and the temperature will drop, then cover the wormery with insulation layers.
 Old blankets or bubble-wrap packing material will make a big difference.

 The same will apply to a compost tumbler.
 This will need to be covered with plenty of insulation layers.
 With all of this, in a very cold period, the worms will move to the middle of the available mass and stay there until conditions improve.